 - You will use the Cancer Trials Support Unit (CTSU) Roster Update Management System (RUMS) to make any changes to the auto-populated information relating to the person submitting and the PI.
 For more information, go to Updating Your CIRB Person Roster.

-- If you are a Consortia site, go to Navigating the CIRB as a Consortia Site for information on how processes vary for you.
+- If you are an NCI Division of Cancer Prevention (DCP) Consortia or CP-CTNet site, go to Navigating The CIRB For NCI Division of Cancer Prevention Consortia Sites And Cancer Prevention Clinical Trial Network (CP-CTNet) Organizations for information on how processes vary for you.

 COMPLETE THE SIGNATORY INSTITUTION INFORMATION QUESTIONS

 - Question 1: This field indicates the PI associated with this Worksheet.
 The email address entered must be the one associated with the PI in RUMS.

 - Question 2: Select the institution associated with this submission.
 In most cases, only one is available in the dropdown selection for the PI.
 If a PI is associated with more than one institution, be sure to select the one associated with this submission.